Spatial birth-death swap chains: Spatial point processes

-\paragraph{Strauss model} In the Strauss model (\cite{kellyr1976},\cite{strauss1975}), the density has a factor which is exponential in the number of pairs of points that lie within distance $R$ of each other Let $\rho$ be a metric on $S$, then the density can be written:
+In the Strauss model \cite{kellyr1976,strauss1975}, the density has a factor that is exponential in the number of pairs of points that lie within distance $R$ of each other.
+Let $\rho$ be a metric on $S$ (usually Euclidean distance), then the density can be written: